 Please read this information carefully as it addresses most anticipated questions.
-For advice on exceptional or complex situations, please consult local HR.
+For advice on exceptional or complex situations, please consult your local HR office.

 This temporary benefit may be used to help sustain pay and benefits for an eligible Harvard employee if their work cannot be performed due to the COVID-19 public health emergency.
 In order to be paid for an Emergency Excused Absence, the employee:

 must be well and available to work and must return to on-campus work if called upon to do so;